josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 ## Routing in SvelteKit

+Like many frameworks (and for that matter, PHP), SvelteKit has a directory-based approach to routing and pages.

 <Callout>
 Any component inside <code>src/routes</code> becomes a page at that same relative&nbsp;route.
 </Callout>

-Like many frameworks (and for that matter, PHP), SvelteKit has a directory-based approach to routing and pages.
-Any component inside `src/routes` becomes a page at that same relative route:

 - `index.svelte` is the homepage (`/`)
 - A file named `about.svelte` would become the `/about` page